-Past graduates of the International Marketing degree have found successful employment in marketing roles such as: management trainee, retail manager, marketing trainee, market research assistant, advertising trainee, PR assistant, sales promotion executive, trainee brand manager, global brand assistant.
+Past graduates of the Marketing Communications degree have found successful employment in marketing roles such as: management trainee, retail manager, marketing trainee, market research assistant, advertising trainee, PR assistant, sales promotion executive, trainee brand manager, global brand assistant.

-Increasing numbers of student's progress to further study on graduation: either taking professional qualifications for which exemptions may be available; or proceed to a specialist Masters degree in a relevant discipline.

-Through University of Westminster being a CIM Graduate Gateway University the BA International Marketing degree will give you exemptions to the Chartered Institute of Marketing qualifications.
+Increasing numbers of students progress to further study on graduation: either taking professional qualifications for which exemptions may be available; or proceed to a specialist Masters degree in a relevant discipline.
+The BA Marketing Communications degree will equip you for exemption from the Certificate Level of the Chartered Institute of Marketing, giving you direct entry into the Diploma stage.